Lonesome Dove (miniseries): Part IV: Return

 Call soon returns to Ogallala.
 Sheriff Johnson, Clara, Lorie, and the ranch hand Dish live happily together.
 Dish is enamored with Lorie, but she does not return his affections.
 When Call brings Gus's body, Lorie stays and mourns by the coffin all night long.
 Clara asks Call to bury Gus at her home, but Call declines.
-Clara then berates Call for the bad effect he and Gus had on each other, blaming their adventures as the reason neither of them could find happiness.
+Clara then berates Call for the bad effect Gus and he had on each other, blaming their adventures as the reason neither of them could find happiness.

 After a long journey, Call arrives at Santa Rosa, New Mexico Territory, where Blue Duck has finally been captured.
 Call visits Blue Duck in his jail cell, where Blue Duck mocks Call's failure to capture him.
 While being led to the gallows, Blue Duck grabs deputy Robert Hofer and throws himself out a window, choosing a murder-suicide rather than allow himself to be hanged.

-Despite blizzards, a broken wagon, and the loss of the coffin, Call finally succeeds in burying Gus after a journey of some 3000 miles.
+Despite blizzards, a broken wagon, and the loss of the coffin, Call finally succeeds in burying Gus after a journey of some 3,000 miles (4,828 km).
 Call weeps for his friend after burying him, the first display of emotion he has allowed himself since Deets's death.
-After the burial, Call tours Lonesome Dove, reunites with his former cook Bolivar, and discovers that the saloon owner who once employed Lorie was so heartbroken by her departure that he burned the saloon down around himself.
+After the burial, Call tours Lonesome Dove, reunites with his former cook, Bolivar, and discovers that the saloon owner who once employed Lorie was so heartbroken by her departure that he burned the saloon down around himself.

 As Call walks out of town, a reporter recognizes him and tries to interview him about his remarkable feats.
 Call ignores the reporter's questions—aside from ironically agreeing with him that he was a man of vision—and walks away.